Teacher Education Programs

 Individuals who want to teach elementary school in California typically earn a Multiple Subject Teaching Credential.
 Students interested in a multiple subject teaching credential usually select the Liberal Arts for Education major which offers a comprehensive curriculum to prepare them to teach in an elementary school classroom.
-All multiple subject credential candidates will be required to pass the CSET: Multiple Subjects examination.
+All multiple subject credential candidates will be required to pass the California Subject Examination for Teachers (CSET): Multiple Subjects examination.

 Single Subject Teaching Credential (Secondary)